nightmaregaurav/personal-website-cms-source/README.md

 This project runs using client side technology so that it can be hosted on a server that can only host static websites.
 But it uses JSON api to make things Dynamic(Kind of).

 ## Installation
 1. Host this project on a server.
+2. Change path of main static files (css and js) in `index.html` to match your hosting path IE: <your-website-root>
+3. Change line `let home = "";` in `404.html` to `let home = "<YOUR HOME URL>"` if you are using path other than / as root
-2. Copy `config.dist.json` as `config.json`
+4. Copy `config.dist.json` as `config.json`
-3. Make changes on `config.json` and refresh the page.
+5. Make changes on `config.json` and refresh the page.
-4. Keys in config.json are self-explanatory.
+6. Keys in config.json are self-explanatory.
 But if you should need guidance, make sure to read `config-inf0`
-5. Change line `let home = "";` in `404.html` to `let home = "<YOUR HOME URL>"` if you are using path other than / as root
-6. Visit `https://<your-website-root>/gh-sitemap/<your-website-root>` to generate sitemap
+7. Visit `https://<your-website-root>/gh-sitemap/<your-website-root>` to generate sitemap
-7. Copy all content of sitemap and save as `sitemap.xml`
+8. Copy all content of sitemap and save as `sitemap.xml`
-8. Change path of main static files (css and js) in `index.html` to match your hosting path IE: <your-website-root>/css/main.css and <your-website-root>

 ## Maintenance
 1. Update `config.json`